 In 2017, he was appointed an Officer of the Order of Australia (AO) “For distinguished service to defence science and technology, to systems engineering, and to education as an academic and researcher.”

 While he has also worked as an engineer, scientist and roboticist, education is of special significance to Professor Zelinsky.
-The son of Russian and White Russian refugees, he started primary school unable to speak English.
+The son of Russian refugees, he started primary school unable to speak English.
 Now fluent in three languages, Professor Zelinksy personally attests to the ability of education to change lives.

 You may be wondering though…